nielskee/draft-articles/TechnicalHiringPart1.md

 ## Hire For Trajectory

-There's a quote by Kevlin Henney in a preface to Pete Goodliffe's book "Becoming a Better Programmer" <sup>[1](#fn1)</sup>.
-I often share this quote in talks, because it captures perfectly what I'm looking for when I'm building teams:
+There's a quote by Kevlin Henney in a preface to Pete Goodliffe's book "Becoming a Better Programmer".
+I often share this quote in talks, because it captures perfectly what I'm looking for when I'm building
+teams:

 > "[...]
 In the long term, what matters is less where on the distribution someone is than where they are headed.
 If you want to